 Who We Are

-CD-DIAL is a technical assistance unit within Iowa State University Extension Community and Economic Development that helps communities, organizations, and state and local agencies identify needs and evaluate their assets.
+CD-DIAL is a technical assistance unit within Iowa State University Extension and Outreach Community and Economic Development that helps communities, organizations, and state and local agencies identify needs and evaluate their assets.

 To improve the quality of Iowa community life, CD-DIAL educates and provides technical assistance in program evaluation, research methodology, and data analysis to communities, agencies, and organizations.